VeeshaFatima890/Amazon-_Sales_-Analysis_Report/README.md

 Open Power BI, connect to SQL Server, and create dashboards.

 Author
 👩‍💻 Veesha Fatima
 Data Analytics & AI Enthusiast
 ---

-👉 This file is **ready to upload directly as `README.md`** to your repo.

-Do you also want me to **add screenshots of your Power BI dashboard** section (placeholders now) so your GitHub looks more complete?